-Pacific Northwest Ballet (PNB) recognizes ballet’s historical and traditional relationship with Eurocentrism.
-PNB has been, and continues to be, committed to shifting the culture of our organization in order to create safe spaces for people of color (POC) in all facets of the work we do and throughout the communities we engage.
+Pacific Northwest Ballet (PNB) recognizes ballet’s historical disparities around opportunities for people of color.
+PNB has been, and continues to be, committed to shifting the culture of our organization in order to create safe spaces for people of color (POC) in all facets of the work we do and throughout the communities we serve.

 PNB will utilize a continuous improvement model in combating structural racism by embracing the following commitments: